Understanding TCC

 Quality of life SQL commands

-TCC has 1 built in binary to manipulate the database: tccutil
+TCC has 1 built in binary to manipulate the database: tccutil.

-.
+At the moment there is only 1 command, reset.
 We can use this to reset the entire TCC database or a certain category.

 Trick the user